eswaranakileshwaran-dotcom/bulk-carrier-drydock-optimization/data/00_scope_update.md

 > on dock duration, and is the key input carried into the process map,
 > Gantt chart, and Arena discrete-event simulation.

-This paragraph is the one to drop into the repo `README.md` scope section, replacing the current 5-year framing.